 CMU Center for GISci

-The Center for Geographic Information Center at Central Michigan University has provided geospatial facilities and services to the university, government agencies, non-profit organizations, and private industry for over 25 years.
+The Center for Geographic Information Science at Central Michigan University has provided geospatial facilities and services to the university, government agencies, non-profit organizations, and private industry for over 25 years.
 As a regional leader in Geographic Information Science, CGIS promotes and supports inter/multi/trans-disciplinary creative and scholarly activities through the development and application of geospatial technologies.

 The Center for Geographic Information Science facilities are available to all CMU students and faculty.
 Students wishing to use the GIS Center should have their supervising faculty contact the director to arrange access.